 Chart 6 shows age-sex-adjusted historical and projected alternative II recovery rates.
 The rate of recovery is, at times, affected by budget appropriations for continuing disability reviews, with no general upward or downward trend since 1985.
 The ultimate disability recovery rate under the intermediate alternative is equal to the average recovery rate by age group and sex for the years 1985-2019, excluding 1997.
-The averaging period was extended through 2019 for the 2024 Trustees Report.
-In the 2023 Trustees Report, the averaging period ended in 2005.
-The averaging period begins in 1985, after the Social Security Disability Benefits Reform Act of 1984 created medical improvement standards for continuing disability reviews.
+The averaging period begins in 1985, after the Social Security

+Disability Benefits Reform Act of 1984 created medical improvement standards for continuing disability reviews.
 The spike in recoveries in 1997 when drug and alcohol addictions were eliminated as bases for disability entitlement is excluded from the calculation.

-The projected age-sex-adjusted recovery rate (medical improvement and return to work) under the intermediate assumptions decreases from the relatively high level of 21.0 per thousand beneficiaries in 2023 to the ultimate level of 10.8 per thousand beneficiaries under the intermediate assumptions for the 2024 Trustees Report.
-The ultimate recovery rate increased from the 10.4 per thousand assumed in the 2023 Trustees Report, reflecting an update to the averaging period to use more recent experience.
-In the 2024 Trustees Report, the recovery rate is expected to decrease as the backlog of disabled worker reviews is assumed to be eliminated by the end of 2026.
+The projected age-sex-adjusted recovery rate (medical improvement and return to work) under the intermediate assumptions decreases from the relatively high level of 17.8 per thousand beneficiaries in 2024 to the ultimate level of 10.8 per thousand beneficiaries under the intermediate assumptions for the 2025 Trustees Report.
+In the 2025 Trustees Report, the recovery rate is expected to decrease as the backlog of disabled worker reviews is assumed to be eliminated over the next several years.
 Thereafter, the rate decreases toward the expected long-term projected rate.